JFolberth/Azure_IaC_Flavors/README.md

 In an effort to reduce duplicate documentation this repository will reference provider documentation when available.
 This also provides additional resources when starting your IaC journey.

+# Who this repo is for
+This repo is for anyone interested in learning about the different ways to write IaC.
+The examples provided should all be fully deployable.
+There will be no "shying away" from advanced features of the language.
+The intent is to provide the necessary examples and documentations for one to find out how to fully utilized.
+This is done such users who are advanced in one language can see the equivalent functionality in another.

 # What is IaC
 IaC is the ability to translate cloud resources into reusable code.
 There are numerous "flavors" of how this can be accomplished.
 There is no right answer, there is no wrong answer.
 Just various options that are available to any person or organization.